apiman/apiman/manager/ui/war/README.md

 `yarn install`

-This will install NPM dependencies and TS definitions (through an NPM `postinstall` script).
-No need to install any dependencies globally!

 ## Configuration

 * Make a copy of *apiman/config.js-SAMPLE* and name it *apiman/config.js*
 * Configure *config.js* to work with your API Manager

-_Note_: when running the API Manager UI in gulp, we will use simple BASIC authentication with the credentials configured in the *config.js* file you created above.
+_Note_: when running the API Manager UI in development mode, we will use simple BASIC authentication with the credentials configured in the *config.js* file you created above.
 The *config.js* file is local to your machine and not checked into version control.

 ## Get Started

 To build and run the app:

-`npx gulp`

-The above script will also monitor for changes, and will rebuild the app accordingly.
-To see exactly which files are monitored, check the `watch` task in the Gulpfile, located in `/apiman/manager/ui/war/gulpfile.js`.
+`yarn serve`

+Edits should automatically be detected and refresh (although certain HTML edits may require a manual refresh).

 ## Contributing